firecx/mvc-student-course-db/README.md

 # how to run

-you will need a docker
+you will need a docker,

 place yourself in directory with docker-compose.yml, then run

 unix: